 The court is rectangular in shape with a dimension of 10m wide x 20m long, and is divided in the middle by a net.
 At the end of each court, there is a half box-shaped wall consisting of 10m wide back wall with two side walls of 4m extending along the sidelines.

 Not to be confused with platform tennis, where the court is smaller and has sidelines and a different heavier ball is used.

 Come out to play!

 Come to one of our open play days.
 Even if you’ve never played padel before, or if you’ve tried to play tennis, or other racket sports and failed miserably, you’ll discover that padel is for you!

-Join our growing group of members for only $45 per year including social events, tournaments, free clinics and unlimited play.
+Join our growing group of members for a very low yearly membership fee, including social events, tournaments, free clinics and unlimited play.